StrawberryChocolateFudge/ricardian-dao-contracts/README.md

 # Ricardian Fabric DAO Contracts

+# THE MAINTAINED CODE HAD MOVED TO THE ORGANIZATION https://github.com/Ricardian-Fabric/ricardian-dao-contracts
+# THIS REPO IS DEPRECATED

 The smart contracts in this library are the DAO contracts for Ricardian Fabric.

 ## Testnet addresses